gabrielvaloriani/meditation-guide/README.md

 ## Description

-The project involved creating a meditation app using React and some hooks that can give you a personal timer for a meditation session and an audio guide that follow you during the breathing.
+The project involved creating a meditation app using React and some hooks that can give you a personal timer for a meditation session <br/>
+and an audio guide that follow you during the breathing if you want there is a version with only the sound of a stream.

 #### Technologies

 - HTML
-- CSS
+- SCSS
 - Javascript
 - React
 - Visual Studio Code